segmentio/action-destinations/README.md

 }
 ```

 All actions where a `performBatch` method is defined will automatically include an `enable_batching` input field for users.
-This field is a boolean switch which allows users to toggle batching functionality.
+This field is a boolean switch that allows users to toggle batching functionality.
 Builders can override the automatically included field by explicitly defining a field named `enable_batching` with type boolean in the `fields` section of the `ActionDefinition`.
 This may be useful if the builder wants to specify custom labels or descriptions or set a default value.

 ```js
 const action: ActionDefinition<Settings, Payload> = {